 What if my horse does not respond when I bump the rope?

 There are two possibilities, either your bumping is too light and does not disturb your horse enough, then adapt your gesture to be firm enough to get a response; or, the horse is very dominant and disrespectful, then you could use the Australian method as a second deal: take your flag in the other hand, go through the normal process first, then if you have no response wave the flag under the horse’s chin, finally tap its breast until it moves back.

 What if my horse starts to move from one side to the other?

 Your horse explores the different possibilities as it does not know naturally what you ask for.
-That is the reason why you should be particular with your position and timing: stay right in front of your horse and make sure you keep its head straight in line, every time you feel it tries to go left or right rearrange your position and pull the head in front of you.
-Pretty soon, your horse will understand that the only direction that offers peace is in its back, then it will start to back up and that is when you should release pressure, rub it and let it soak the information.
+That is the reason why you should be particular with your position and timing: stay right in front of your horse and make sure you keep its head straight in line, every time you feel it tries to go left or right, rearrange your position and pull the head in front of you.
+Pretty soon, your horse will understand that the only direction that offers peace is in its back, then it will start to back up and that is when you should release pressure, pet it and let it soak the information.

 What if my horse gets spooky every time I raise the hand?

 It does not trust you and needs to feel comfortable around you before being able to understand this cue.
 You should desensitize it more around the head.
 Wave your hand quickly in front of your horse and stop this as soon as it stands still and shows a relaxation sign.